sinoroc/tox-poetry-dev-dependencies/README.rst

 Installation
 ------------

 It is a plugin for Tox and it is available on PyPI, install it however best fits the workflow.
-A useful thing to know though, is that it is possible to enforce the installation (in an isolated environment) of the plugin directly from within the ``tox.ini`` file, thanks to the ``requires`` setting:
+A useful thing to know though, is that starting with Tox version *3.8* it is possible to enforce the installation (in an isolated environment) of the plugin directly from within the ``tox.ini`` file, thanks to the ``requires`` setting (Tox *3.2*) and the *auto-provisioning* feature (Tox *3.8*):

 .. code::